 A 100-kilometer-long valley with the most impressive agricultural terraces in the world, authentic villages and home to countless Inca ruins.
-The Sacred Valley in Peru is one of the highlights of the Peru travel route.
+The Sacred Valley of the incas in Peru is one of the highlights of the Peru travel route.
 The Sacred Valley encompasses some of the most impressive landscapes in all of Peru.
 There is so much history, culture, and natural beauty to be found there that it should be at the top of any world traveler’s list.

 The Sacred Valley of Peru is incredible, amazing, magical and simply not to be missed.
-Today, the Sacred Valley offers centuries-old Inca ruins, green terraces, picturesque colonial towns, and colorful markets.
+Today, the Sacred Valley of the incas offers centuries-old Inca ruins, green terraces, picturesque colonial towns, and colorful markets.
 Perhaps the most popular attractions are the citadels of Ollantaytambo and Pisac, but this beautiful Andean region is also full of other impressive Inca sites, hiking trails, and adrenaline-inducing activities.
 You will have the chance to meet the local people (and local llamas) from the traditional villages and open your eyes to a truly enchanting world.

-During the Inca Empire, the Sacred Valley was an important region best known for being the main road from Cusco to Machu Picchu.
+During the Inca Empire, the Sacred Valley of the incas was an important region best known for being the main road from Cusco to Machu Picchu.
 Due to the area’s two distinct seasons, as well as its proximity to the Urubamba River, the valley was a sustained water source that was ideal for farming and livestock.
 As the altitude in the Sacred Valley is lower than in Cusco, the area is a perfect destination to acclimatize before heading to Machu Picchu or trekking the ancient Inca Trail.

 It is a scenic attraction that is very close to Cusco, in the different geographical spaces that you visit in the Sacred Valley of the Incas, you will be welcomed by large snow peaks, which are lost in the blue horizon of the Cusco sky.
 It is also a place where the climate is more pleasant during the day it is sunny and at night it is not very cold compared to Cusco.
 Another factor that draws the attention of visitors is the large number of archaeological complexes from ancient times, of which Ollantaytambo and Pisac stand out, which would take a separate day to visit in their entirety.